 As with any large purchase, you will likely come across an offer that seems too good to be true.
 For example, a lesser-known lender could be advertising substantially lower rates than their more reputable counterparts.
-In these circumstances, it is important to understand not only the rate, loan structure and term, but also the fees and subsequent costs involved.
-Insist on transparency from the lender and come prepared with questions in order to avoid surprises at closing.
+In these circumstances, it’s important to understand not only the rate, loan structure and term, but also the fees and subsequent costs involved.
+Insist on transparency from the lender and come prepared with questions to avoid surprises at closing.

 A mortgage is a loan for real estate.
-Just like any loan, you need to apply and be approved before you can borrow money from a lender, such as NewRez, which you will payback over a set number of years.
+Just like any loan, you need to apply and be approved before you can borrow money from a lender – such as NewRez – which you will pay back over a set number of years.

 Since your repayment of the loan is monthly, the lender will make sure that you have sufficient and consistent income to pay your bill each month.
 They will require documentation, which can include the last two years of W2’s, current pay stubs, and your last two federal tax returns.

 Your credit score is available to most lenders and will give them an idea of your financial responsibility and history of paying off debts.
 A credit score of 740 or above will usually put you in fine standing to be approved.
 However, a lower score can mean a higher interest rate or even a turndown of the loan.

 Finally, debt-to-income ratio, or DTI, will be taken into consideration.
 This is a calculation of your total gross monthly debts or payments divided by your total gross monthly income.
 The lower this number is, the less risky you are to lenders.
 This means eligibility for a lower rate and approval.
 If your number is high, it’s recommended that you pay off larger debts as soon as possible or increase your income.